WordPress/gutenberg/packages/block-editor/src/components/block-patterns-list/README.md

 -   Required: No
 -   Default: `Block Patterns`

+#### showTitle

+Whether to show the block pattern title.
+User-defined patterns always show a title regardless of this prop.

+-   Type: `boolean`
+-   Required: No
+-   Default: true

 ## Related components

 Block Editor components are components that can be used to compose the UI of your block editor.
 Thus, they can only be used under a [`BlockEditorProvider`](https://github.com/WordPress/gutenberg/blob/HEAD/packages/block-editor/src/components/provider/README.md) in the components tree.